legendtemplate/legendtemplate/README.md

-- 👋 Hi, I’m @legendtemplate
+- 👋 Hi, I’m Muhammad Muzammil Safdar.
-- 👀 I’m interested in ...
+- 👀 I’m interested in development and programming.
+- 🌱 I'm learning Frontend Development with react and Next js.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the node js and database.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 legendtemplate/legendtemplate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.